KanwarIITRPR/CS204-Project/README.md

 1. **main.cpp**: The main driver program that orchestrates the assembly process, including file I/O, two-pass assembly, and output generation.
 2. **commands.cpp**: Defines opcode, function code, and other binary encodings for RISC-V instructions according to the RISC-V specification.
 3. **utils.cpp**: Contains utility functions for binary/hexadecimal conversions, string manipulation, and other helper functions.
 4. **simulator.cpp**: Implements a RISC-V simulator that emulates instruction execution, handling stages such as Fetch, Decode, Execute, Memory Access, and Writeback.
-It includes a control circuit for managing execution flow and register updates.
+5. **components.hpp**: Header file defining the data structures and classes for simulator components, including pipeline registers, memory systems, and control circuits.

 ## How It Works